dfinity/portal/docs/developer-docs/functionality/bitcoin/t-ecdsa.md

 Any canister on any subnet of IC mainnet can call the threshold ECDSA API exposed by the management canister.
 The calls are routed via XNet communication to the ECDSA-enabled subnet that holds the key referred to in the API call (only one such signing subnet holding a test key exists for testing purposes in the initial Chromium release).
 Note that this test key is hosted on a subnet with a replication factor of only 13 and may be deleted in the future, thus it should not be used for anything of value, but rather solely for development and testing purposes.
 The main intended purpose is to facilitate the development and testing of Bitcoin-enabled dApps using Bitcoin testnet.

-Later in 2022, as part of the General Availability (GA) release of the feature, a production ECDSA key on the \`secp256k1\` elliptic curve will be deployed to be used for integration with Bitcoin mainnet and other use cases of interest.
+Later in 2022, as part of the General Availability (GA) release of the feature, a production ECDSA key on the `secp256k1` elliptic curve will be deployed to be used for integration with Bitcoin mainnet and other use cases of interest.

 ## Code Walkthrough

+**Note:** This section is a placeholder and will be replaced with Paul's contribution.

 Overall idea